 By one estimate, between 1875 and 1925 alone, some 80,000 tigers were killed in India.

 Bounty and sports hunting were rampant – kings and officials killed tigers in their thousands, using guns, spears, nets, traps, and poison.
 By the 1960s the number of tigers had dwindled precipitously.

-But a number of government initiatives to streamline tiger conservation – including a ban on hunting and awareness drives in villages -are said to be behind the increase of the population.
+But several government initiatives to streamline tiger conservation – including a ban on hunting and awareness drives in villages -are said to be behind the increase in the population.

 The results began to show in 2006, and since then there has been a healthy uptick in tiger numbers.